-The example shown above used discounts to illustrate the problem.
+The exampled above used discounts to illustrate the problem.
 Similar discrepancies can occur when tax codes are used.

 If a rounding discrepancy like this occurs, do not enter a percentage discount on your purchase invoice.
 Instead, either:

-Derek manually calculates discounted unit prices.
+If Derek manually calculates discounted unit prices.
 He rounds and enters them in his purchase invoice as $11.20 and $23.85.
 But of course, he notices his total is $0.01 low compared to the supplier’s invoice.
 So he adds one cent to the first unit price: